Beeding Hill to Newtimber Hill: Anchor Bottom to Beeding Hill escarpment

 There are two bostals that run up the escarpment.
 One, called The Bostal, runs up from Castle Town, Upper Beeding and the other runs up from Golding Barn.
-This second trackway's sides retain good chalk grassland flora, with horseshoe vetch, orchids and harebell, and overhanging wayfaring tree and old man’s beard (wild clematis).
+This second trackway's sides retain good chalk grassland flora, with horseshoe vetch, orchids and harebell, and overhanging wayfaring tree and old man's beard (wild clematis).
 The slopes have abundant yellow cowslips in spring and in autumn there are persistent waxcaps fungi.
 There are many butterflies, moths, mosses and lichen and the tony moss snail and scree snail.

 Truleigh Hill to Fulking Hill

-The mid section areas run between Truleigh Hill and Fulking Hill (areas four to seven).
+The midsection areas run between Truleigh Hill and Fulking Hill (areas four to seven).
 These areas are largely north-facing escarpment slopes in unfavourable but recovering condition with the exception of Truliegh Hill, which in good condition, with summer flowers such as small and devil's bit scabious, horseshoe vetch and bird's foot trefoil.